 For a home theater that will include surround sound, a receiver is likely the better choice.
 For a full home theater system, a receiver acts as your central hub.
 As described above, it can relay both video and audio signals from your source media to your output devices.

 A quality receiver will convert and relay audio signals to each speaker, ensuring your surround sound works as intended.
-To be clear – you will need a receiver that supports the number of channels or speakers you have.
+To be clear – you will need a receiver that supports the number of channels or speakers you have, and - as an aside that's not specifically related to this issue - it's prudent to pay attention to whether it's HDR compatible (as we've said before).
 If you'd like to read a little more about how to figure this part out, check out our guide explaining surround sound channels.

 Since passive in-ceiling speakers are the most common type, there are plenty of options for a home theater set up.
 Some of my personal favorites are discussed below.